What are the standard features?

 Rugged insulated Currogated Stainless Steel Tubing (CSST) propane lines and brass fittings throughout

-7-pin trailer connector equipped with tow vehicle charging
+7-pin trailer connector equipped with tow vehicle charging and brake line (*requires brake controller installed either in vehicle or on trailer)

 LED marker lights & LED tail lights with integrated reverse light